ImageMagick/Usage-Markdown/filter/index.md

 [![\[IM Output\]](graph_lagrange_interpolate.gif)](graph_lagrange_interpolate.jpg)

 The '`Lagrange`' filter has been called a 'universal' interpolation filter.
-By varying the 'support' size (See the [Support Expert Setting](#support) below), it can generate all the previously looked at interpolation filters (except '`Hermite`').
+By varying the 'support' size (See the [Support Expert Setting](#support) below), it can generate all the previously mentioned interpolation filters, except '`Hermite`'.
-The default settings (a Lagrange order 3 filter (support=2.0) as shown as the purple line on the graph right) provides a reasonable 'cubic' filter.
+The default settings (a Lagrange order 3 filter, support=2.0, as shown as the purple line on the graph right) provides a reasonable 'cubic' filter.
-It works very well though the gradient change can result in some noticeable [blocking](#blocking) effects on enlargement, though with bitmap images and line drawings this can be a good thing.
+It works very well, though the gradient change can result in some noticeable [blocking](#blocking) effects on enlargement.
+With bitmap images and line drawings this can be a good thing.

 More on the other [Lagrange Filter](#lagrange) orders later.